mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

     <li> As the year progressed, we did not meet all too frequently, but some folks continued the practice of uploading solutions and we all were able to discuss challenging questions/compare solutions in a more fluid manner in our offices.</li>
   </ul>
   </li>
-  <li> <b>Office hours:</b> I loved going to office hours.
+  <li> <u><b>Office hours:</b></u> I loved going to office hours.
 I was at first intimidated at first that my questions were too silly/basic, but after not doing well on my first test, it sunk in that it’s better to ask and be honest than to not.
 I strategically would go to our TA’s office hours when my questions were more minor/specific to a particular problem and to our professor’s office hours when I had broader questions.
 I also benefited from others being in office hours who had similar questions or asked questions I could ask follow-ups to. </li>
-  <li> <b>What-if thinking:</b> By utilizing the techniques above, I began to be more excited about the concepts we were learning and tried to implement some “what-if” thinking to see how problems changed in different contexts/under different assumptions.
+  <li> <u><b>What-if thinking:</b></u> By utilizing the techniques above, I began to be more excited about the concepts we were learning and tried to implement some “what-if” thinking to see how problems changed in different contexts/under different assumptions.
 I would ask myself (or a peer), “what if instead of ___, we had ____?”
   <ul>
     <li> Solving problems in a thematic way made me more cognizant and interested in ways in which the concepts we learned could be applied.
 Working in groups allowed me to bounce off other ideas to think of these questions.
 Reading papers also helped me discover new applications and appreciate the concepts we were learning better.  </li>
     <li> Asking these what-if questions while studying helped me check that I understood the <i>core concepts</i> and made me more prepared in seeing each concept we learned applied in different ways.
 When we are tested or doing our own research, we will be solving something new and contributing to the field.
 “What-if” thinking helps immediately with solving problems on tests we’ve never seen before and prepares us better for doing research in later years. </li>